 The technical terminology or characteristic idiom of a special activity or group

 Obscure and often pretentious language marked by circumlocutions and long words

 What was that again?

 Jargon is not limited to any profession, topic or field alone.
 There is medical jargon, technical jargon, internet, business, political jargon, scientific jargon, architectural jargon, writing jargon and much more.
 It’s not unusual for specific jargon to be used in say medical or aviation journals, legal or robotics blogs.
 It is meant for those who already understand the terms and are familiar with its use.
 A general rule – if your blog or web post is for the average reader – is to try to use jargon that is already in mainstream use.
 For Eg: pro-bono (for the public good). ‘’This site is for pro-bono lawyers and students.’’

-Some legal, medical, scientific, technical, military jargon is are pushed into the mainstream by necessity, becoming so widely used that the media/web must at some point acknowledge and use them. .
+Some legal, medical, scientific, technical, military jargon is being pushed into the mainstream by necessity, becoming so widely used that the media/web must at some point acknowledge and use them.
 As writers you should ask yourself whether jargon that you want to use can be represented just as easily in everyday language, does your audience know the new term, does the term say something new?
 Is there any other way of explaining your point?

 Using Jargon in Technical Writing

 It is sometimes acceptable for technical communications experts to use jargon in their writing.
 Because jargon can serve as useful shorthand for quick communication, it does serve a purpose; it just needs to be used properly.
 In general, it’s acceptable to use jargon when creating highly-specialized documentation for a niche audience that would know the terminology being used.
 Even in these instances, technical writers explain jargon used (through glossaries and/or additional exposition) for those readers who may not be familiar with such terminology.